MeanBean87/web-calendar/README.md

 - The Web Password Generator was created by [meanbean87](https://github.com/meanbean87), with source code provided from UC Berkeley Extension.
 - Favicon owned by Michael Mattingly.
-- Source-code provided from UC Berkeley EXT
+- Source-code provided from UC Berkeley EXT.
+- Uses DayJs for date functions.
 - Uses Bootstap CDN, Font Awesome CDN, and fonts from Google Fonts CDN.

 ## License